Arnold-Dsouza/Iris_AI_Personal_Assistant/README.md

 window.testAPIs()
 ```

-### What Does Hugging Face Do?
+### What Hugging Face Does
-The Hugging Face API serves as a **fallback** when Google's Gemini API fails or is overloaded.
-It provides alternative AI models for text generation, particularly useful for Hindi language support with specialized multilingual models.
+The Hugging Face API acts as a fallback when the Google Gemini API is unavailable or busy.
+It provides alternative AI models for text generation and enhances multilingual support, especially for Hindi.

-## 📱 Usage
+## Usage

-### 🎯 Continuous Listening Mode (Like Gemini!)
+### Continuous Listening Mode
-1. **Click once** on the animated blob to start continuous listening
+1. Click the animated blob once to start continuous listening.
-2. **Speak multiple questions** - the assistant will respond to each one automatically
+2. Speak multiple questions; Iris will respond automatically to each.
-3. **No need to click again** - it keeps listening after each response
+3. No need to click again—continuous mode stays active until you stop it.
-4. **Click the blob again** to stop continuous mode
+4. Click the blob again to exit continuous mode.

-### � Live Captions (CC)
+### Live Captions
-- **Real-time subtitles** show what you're saying as you speak
+- Real-time subtitles appear as you speak.
-- **AI response captions** display what Iris is saying back
+- AI response captions show Iris’s answers.
-- **Toggle CC button** at the top center to show/hide captions
+- Toggle captions from the top center button.
-- **Auto-scroll** keeps latest conversation visible
+- Auto-scroll keeps the latest part of the conversation visible.
-- **Clean interface** shows last few exchanges
+- The interface shows only the recent exchanges for clarity.

-### �🗣️ Language Commands
+### Language Commands
-- "Speak Hindi" / "Switch to Hindi"
+- “Speak Hindi” / “Switch to Hindi”
-- "हिंदी में बोलो" / "Speak in Hindi"
+- “हिंदी में बोलो” / “Speak in Hindi”
-- "अंग्रेजी में बोलो" / "Speak in English"
+- “अंग्रेजी में बोलो” / “Speak in English”

-### 🎨 Visual Indicators
+### Visual Indicators
-- **Green indicator** shows when continuous listening is active
+- A green indicator shows when continuous listening is active.
-- **Animated blob** changes color based on current state:
+- The animated blob changes color to reflect the assistant’s state:
-  - Purple: Idle/Ready
+  - Purple: Idle or ready
   - Blue: Listening
-  - Green: Processing/Responding
+  - Green: Processing or responding
   - Purple: Speaking

-## 🎨 Features

-### 🌟 Dynamic Blob Visualization
+## Dynamic Visualization

-- Responds to voice input
+- The blob reacts to voice input.
-- Changes color based on state
+- It changes color based on the assistant’s state.
-- Smooth animations
+- Smooth transitions create a polished, modern look.

-### 🌐 Language Support
+## Language Support

-- Seamless language switching
+- Instant switching between English and Hindi.
-- Natural voice synthesis
+- Natural, clear voice responses.
-- Accurate speech recognition
+- Accurate speech recognition for both languages.

-### 🤖 AI Integration
+## AI Integration

-- Smart context handling
-- Natural language processing
+- Context-aware conversation handling.
-- Quick response times
+- Quick and natural responses.

-## 🌟 Made with Love and AI 🤖

-**Iris AI Personal Assistant** - Bringing natural conversation to your browser with English and Hindi support.

----
+- Reliable performance with fallback models.

-### 📝 License
+## License
 This project is open source and available under the [MIT License](LICENSE).

-### 🤝 Contributing
+## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+You can open a Pull Request with improvements or new features.

-### 📧 Contact
+## Contact
 For questions or support, please open an issue on GitHub.